lpattullo/lpattullo/README.md

 - DoB: 27 January 1991
 - Croatian
 - a wife, a sister, a daughter, an aunt, a friend and an assistant professor
-- enjoys research, music, cycling, yoga, books, travels
+- enjoys research, music, books, cycling, yoga, travel

 ## Current roles
 - assistant professor (University of Zagreb, Faculty of Education and Rehabilitation Sciences)